AMReX-Codes/amrex/Docs/JOSS/paper.md

 `AMReX` is a C++ software framework that supports the development of block-structured adaptive mesh refinement (AMR) algorithms for solving systems of partial differential equations (PDEs) with complex boundary conditions on current and emerging architectures.

+Block-structured AMR provides the basis for the temporal and spatial discretization strategy for a large number of applications.
 AMR reduces the computational cost and memory footprint compared to a uniform mesh while preserving the essentially local descriptions of different physical processes in complex multiphysics algorithms.
+Current AMReX-based application codes span a number of areas; in particular the AMReX-Astro github repository holds a number of astrophysical modeling tools based on AMReX [@Zingale2018].
-The origins of AMReX trace back to the BoxLib software framework.
+The origins of AMReX trace back to the BoxLib [@BoxLib] software framework.

-AMReX supplies data containers and iterators for mesh-based fields, particle data and irregular embedded boundary (cut cell) representations of complex geometries.
-The mesh-based data can be defined on cell centers, cell faces or cell corners (nodes).
-Coordinate systems include 1D Cartesian or spherical; 2D Cartesian or cylindrical (r-z); and 3D Cartesian.
-Both particles and embedded boundary representations introduce additional irregularity and complexity to the way data is stored and operated on, requiring special attention in the presence of the dynamically changing hierarchical mesh structure and AMR timestepping approaches.
-User-defined kernels that operate on patches of data can be written in C++ or Fortran; there is also a Fortran-interface functionality which wraps the core C++ data structures and operations in Fortran wrappers so that an application code based on AMReX can be written entirely in Fortran.

 AMReX supports a number of different time-stepping strategies and spatial discretizations.
 Solution strategies supported by AMReX range from level-by-level approaches (with or without subcycling in time) with multilevel synchronization to full-hierarchy approaches, and any combination thereof.

-Block-structured AMR provides the basis for the temporal and spatial discretization strategy for a large number of applications.
-Current AMReX-based application codes target accelerator design, astrophysics, combustion, cosmology, microfluidics, materials science and multiphase flow.
+User-defined kernels that operate on patches of data can be written in C++ or Fortran; there is also a Fortran-interface functionality which wraps the core C++ data structures and operations in Fortran wrappers so that an application code based on AMReX can be written entirely in Fortran.

 AMReX developers believe that interoperability is an important feature of sustainable software.
 AMReX has examples of interfaces to other popular software packages such as SUNDIALS, PETSc and hypre, and is part of the 2018 xSDK software release thus installable with spack.

-### Particles
+### Mesh and Particle Data

+AMReX supplies data containers and iterators for mesh-based fields and particle data.
+The mesh-based data can be defined on cell centers, cell faces or cell corners (nodes).
+Coordinate systems include 1D Cartesian or spherical; 2D Cartesian or cylindrical (r-z); and 3D Cartesian.

 AMReX provides data structures and iterators for performing data-parallel particle simulations.
 The approach is particularly suited to particles that interact with data defined on a (possibly adaptive)